Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic: Defining new operators for INEX

 \\ Suppose then that $\mathcal{M}\true_{X[\overline{X(\tuple{\vphantom\wedge\smash{t}}\,)}/\tuple x\,]}\varphi$.
 If $X(\tuple{\vphantom\wedge\smash{t}}\,)=M^k$, clearly $\mathcal{M}\true_{X'}\Ae\tuple x\,(\tuple x\subseteq\tuple u)$ and thus $\mathcal{\mathcal{M}}\true_X(\Ae\tuple x\exc\tuple{\vphantom\wedge\smash{t}}\,)\,\varphi$.
 Hence we may assume that $X(\tuple{\vphantom\wedge\smash{t}}\,)\neq M^k$.
 By the assumption $\mathcal{M}\true_{X'[\overline{X'(\tuple u\,)}/\tuple x\,]}\varphi$ and thus by applying Claim \ref{uni} for $\psi:=(\tuple x\!=\!\tuple x)$ and $\theta:=\varphi$, we obtain ($\star\star$).
 Hence we have $\mathcal{\mathcal{M}}\true_X(\Ae\tuple x\mid\tuple{\vphantom\wedge\smash{t}}\,)\,\varphi$. \end{proof}

 \begin{remark} As with existential inclusion and exclusion quantifiers, we allow the variables in $\tuple x$ to be in $\vr(\tuple{\vphantom\wedge\smash{t}}\,)$.
 In particular, we allow universal quantifiers of the form $(\Ae \tuple x\subseteq\tuple x)$.
-This strange looking quantifier turns out be a rather useful operator in an another context and is studied in a future work by the author. \end{remark}
+This strange looking quantifier turns out be a rather useful operator in an another context which is studied by the author in \cite{Ronnholm16}. \end{remark}

 A natural idea for the truth definition for universal inclusion quantification $(\Ae\tuple x\subseteq\tuple{y}\,)$ is ``$\Ae\tuple x\in M^k:(\tuple x\subseteq\tuple{y}\,\Rightarrow\,\varphi)$''.
-This intuition would give us the following definition: However, this simple idea does not work for two reasons.
+This intuition would give us the following definition: $(\Ae\tuple x\subseteq\tuple{y}\,)\,\varphi \,:=\; \Ae\tuple x\,(\tuple x\mid\tuple{y}\;\vee\,\varphi)$.
+However, this simple idea does not work for two reasons.
 Firstly, there might be too many values chosen for $\tuple x$ on the right side of the disjunction, which can be a problem since INEX is not closed downwards.
-Secondly, the exclusion atom is evaluated after splitting the team and thus some of the original values for $\tuple y$ might be lost.
-This general problem regarding the ``loss of information'' when evaluating disjunctions will be discussed more in the subsection \ref{ssec: Term value preserving disjunction}, where we define term value preserving disjunction.
+Secondly, the exclusion atom is evaluated \emph{after} splitting the team and thus some of the original values for $\tuple y$ might be lost.
+This general problem regarding the ``loss of information'' when evaluating disjunctions will be discussed more in the Subsection~\ref{ssec: Term value preserving disjunction}, where we define term value preserving disjunction.

-\subsection{Analyzing the properties of inclusion \\ and exclusion quantifiers}
+\subsection{Analyzing the properties of inclusion and exclusion quantifiers}

 In the previous subsections we showed that inclusion and exclusion quantifiers can be expressed with inclusion and exclusion atoms, and thus we were able to define them as abbreviations in INEX.
 In this subsection we take a reverse perspective by considering them as basic operations to be added to FO and examining the expressive power of the resulting logics.
-The following observation shows that we could define inclusion and exclusion atoms with existential inclusion and exclusion quantifiers $(\Ee\tuple x\inc\tuple{\vphantom\wedge\smash{t}}\,)$ and $(\Ee\tuple x\exc\tuple{\vphantom\wedge\smash{t}}\,)$. \begin{observation} Let $\tuple{\vphantom\wedge\smash{t}}_1,\tuple{\vphantom\wedge\smash{t}}_2$ be $k$-tuples of $L$-terms and let $\tuple x$ be a $k$-tuple of fresh variables.
+The following observation shows that we can define inclusion and exclusion atoms with existential inclusion and exclusion quantifiers $(\Ee\tuple x\inc\tuple{\vphantom\wedge\smash{t}}\,)$ and $(\Ee\tuple x\exc\tuple{\vphantom\wedge\smash{t}}\,)$. \begin{observation} Let $\tuple{\vphantom\wedge\smash{t}}_1,\tuple{\vphantom\wedge\smash{t}}_2$ be $k$-tuples of $L$-terms and let $\tuple x$ be a $k$-tuple of fresh variables.
 Now it holds that:

 We explain briefly why these equivalences hold.
 We first notice that for any function $\mathcal{F}:X\rightarrow\mathcal{P}^*(M^k)$ the following holds: